root-foundation/root/README.md

 This makes collective voluntary participation a _necessity_ for superintelligence as people must be willing[^coerced] to give up such higher resolution personal data.
 They would only do so in a world with advanced instruments: tokenization, UBE, and social platforms that capture this higher resolution data, and importantly a powerful story of unity that makes contributing an offering to our collective good — rather than a sacrifice, or even exploitation.

-[^coerced]: Furthermore, if such personal data is _coerced_ out of individuals, that data will not represent the full range of human expression because it will skewed towards a limited range of emotions (such as anger / fear).
+[^coerced]: Furthermore, if such higher resolution personal data is _coerced_ out of individuals, that data will not represent the full range of human expression because it will skewed towards a limited range of emotions (such as anger / fear).
 This will limit and bias training data and restrict (and bias) the superintelligence that emerges from this data.

 Therefore, superintelligence will emerge from the _Foundation_.